dannas/dannas.github.com/TIL.markdown

 ---
 # Today I've learned

+## 15 October 2019

+Chris Colemans [A Deep Dive into ARM Cortex-M Debug Interfaces](https://interrupt.memfault.com/blog/a-deep-dive-into-arm-cortex-m-debug-interfaces) describes the bewildering landscape of  ARM debugging standards, IP-blocks, connectors and debug probes.
+One thing that I hadn't heard of before was the CMSIS-DAP protocol which is a standardized protocol for interfacing with the ARM Debug Access Port.
+ARM provides an open source implementation of the specification known as DAPLink.
+I have only used the ST-Link and Segger Jlink debug probes before.

+The DAPLink firmware can be used together with the [pyOCD](https://github.com/mbedmicro/pyOCD) GDB server.
+But pyOCD can also handle ST-Link probes.

+Coleman discusses mentions the Debug Access Port and the registers that controls it but doesn't go very deep into the details.
+My interpretation is that a transaction is sent over SWD to read from a specific register in a DAP.
+The DAP then goes onto the AHB or APB bus and reads from the memory mapping that maps to the register content.
+The SWD reply is processed by the GDB server which the returns the reply to the debugger client.

 ## 8 October 2019

 Daniel Bernstein published [a specification for netstrings back in the 90's](http://cr.yp.to/proto/netstrings.txt).
 A netstring is an encoding that is easy to generate and to parse.
 Any string of 8-bit bytes may be encoded as `[len]":"[string]","`.
 The following C code generates a netstring from a buffer and a len.